nexiality/documentation/release/nexial-core-v2.1.changelog.md

 #### Improvements:
 - shell scripts support commandline arguments that contain spaces.
+- added execution output html link and more meaningful data to execution result notification mail.

 #### Project Inspector
 - code fix to `nexial-project-inspector` when the target project does not contain `project.properties`